 For those who have ADHD, depression is seldom a stranger.
-On the other hand, it is not very common for young children to be diagnosed with depression, but that doesn't mean they might not experience a precursor of that condition.
 As for adults who have ADHD, a startling number of them report feeling depressed sometimes, and a clinical diagnosis is not uncommon.
 This begs the question: are people with ADHD more inclined to develop depression?

 What Is ADHD?

 In brief, attention deficit hyperactivity disorder, or ADHD, is a condition that affects a person's ability to pay attention, control their impulses, sit still, and sometimes manage their behavior.
 Scientists -aren't sure what causes ADHD.
 Still, they believe that a combination of brain chemistry, genetics, and environmental factors, including exposure to toxic chemicals during early childhood, brain injury, and low birth weight, could increase the likelihood of developing it.

 This condition is usually detected during youth.
 Suppose you suspect your child may have ADHD.
 In that case, it's wise to get them evaluated by a specialist who can make a diagnosis after administering a series of cognitive tests and observing the child in various situations.

 - Poor planning skills